 Orrick Advises DIF in Acquisition of Stake in French Fiber Project

-In private practice, Patrick advises global tech companies and other multinationals in French and EU competition matters, including merger control filings, cartel and abuse of dominance investigations, state aid and compliance work, as well as private damages actions before the French courts.
+He is currently handling private claims totaling more than 5 billion euro, advising global tech companies and other multinationals in French and EU competition matters, including merger control filings, cartel and abuse of dominance investigations, state aid and compliance work, as well as private damages actions before the French courts.
 In addition, he serves as vice chairman of the competition commission of the International Chamber of Commerce and chairs its merger control working party.